yaqiongz/2018.github.io/_posts/2018-02-05-How-to-setup-an-AWS-EC2-instance.md

 ---
 layout: post
-title: How to setup AWS EC2 instance
+title: How to setup an AWS EC2 instance
 ---